Knee replacement is surgery to replace a knee that is damaged by disease or injury. It is also called arthroplasty.

-Problems from the procedure are rare, but all procedures have some risk.
+Problems are rare, but all procedures have some risk.
 The doctor will go over some problems that could happen, such as:

-Factors that may increase the risk of complications include:
+Things that may raise the risk of problems are:

-A cut will be made in your skin.
+A cut will be made in the skin.
 The damaged cartilage and bone will be removed.
-The remaining bone will be prepared to receive the new joint made from material such as plastic and metal.
-The artificial joint will be placed in the proper position.
+The bone that is left will be prepared to receive the new joint.
+It is made from material such as plastic and metal.
+The artificial joint will be placed in the correct place.
 It may be cemented within the bone.
 The incision will be closed with staples.
 A drain will be left in to allow extra fluid to flow out.

 About 2 hours.

-If you think you have an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for medical help right away.

 American Orthopaedic Society for Sports Medicine

 Canadian Orthopaedic Association